 Only men have a prostate – and it’s a small gland, about the size of a walnut, that sits below the bladder and in front of the rectum.
 The urethra (the tube that carries urine and semen in men) runs through it.

-According to research, prostate fluid makes up 20-30% of semen’s total volume.
-Though prostate fluid is made in the prostate gland, it’s stored in another small tube-shaped gland, called the seminal vesicle.
+Prostate fluid makes up 20-30% of semen’s total volume – and although it’s made in the prostate gland, it’s stored in another small tube-shaped gland, called the seminal vesicle.
 This sits just above the prostate behind the bladder.
 During sex, fluid from the seminal vesicle and sperm from the testes are forced into the urethra and carried to the penis.

 The function and development of the prostate is determined by testosterone (also known as the male sex hormone).
 Testosterone plays an important role in a number of different functions in the male body including sperm production, sex drive, and muscle size and strength.